apache/pekko-grpc/docs/src/main/paradox/server/kubernetes.md

 # Kubernetes

-An Pekko gRPC service can be deployed to a Kubernetes cluster just like any other HTTP-based application, but if you want to make sure HTTP/2 is used across the board there are some things to consider.
+An Apache Pekko gRPC service can be deployed to a Kubernetes cluster just like any other HTTP-based application, but if you want to make sure HTTP/2 is used across the board there are some things to consider.

 There are 3 ways to use HTTP/2: